Kaid Mohamed: Swindon Town

 Mohamed went on trial at League Two side Wrexham in June 2007, scoring against Blackburn Rovers in a pre-season friendly before adding a brace in a 4–1 win over Dungannon Swifts during a pre-season tour of Republic of Ireland.
 Despite manager Brian Carey being keen to sign him, Wrexham lost out to League One club Swindon Town, who signed Mohamed to a one-year contract on 1 August after manager Paul Sturrock was impressed by his performance in a trial game.
 He made his "Robins" debut 10 days later as a substitute in place of Christian Roberts during a 1–1 draw with Northampton Town at Sixfields.
-He made his first start at the County Ground in the League Trophy on 9 October, in a 3–1 defeat to Cheltenham Town.
-Two months later he made a series of appearances on the right-side of a five-man midfield, as caretaker-managers David Byrne and Ady Williams experimented with the first team.
+He made his first start at the County Ground in the Football League Trophy on 9 October, in a 3–1 defeat to Cheltenham Town.
+Two months later he made a series of appearances on the right-side of a five-man midfield, as caretaker-managers David Byrne and Ady Williams experimented with the first-team.

 On 26 January 2008, he joined Paul Buckle's Conference Premier side Torquay United on loan, making ten appearances, scoring his only goals at Plainmoor with a brace against Ebbsfleet United, before returning to Swindon in March.
 He was released by Swindon manager Maurice Malpas at the end of the 2007–08 season.

 Forest Green Rovers

-After his release from Swindon he signed for Conference Premier side Forest Green Rovers.
-Initially a regular in the first team, making 21 league appearances during the first half of the season, manager Jim Harvey told Mohamed to look for a new club in January 2009.
+After his release from Swindon, he signed for Conference Premier side Forest Green Rovers.
+Initially a regular in the first-team, making 21 league appearances during the first half of the season, manager Jim Harvey told Mohamed to look for a new club in January 2009.
 He joined Dean Holdsworth's Conference South side Newport County on a one-month loan deal at Newport Stadium.
 After returning to The New Lawn, he scored a crucial goal in the 85th minute of a 1–0 win over Ebbsfleet United in the semi-final of the Conference League Cup to advance the club to the final.
 Rovers lost the final on penalties to AFC Telford United.
 Mohamed was released at the end of the 2008–09 season when he was not offered a new contract.